RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 !!! abstract "Overview"

-    In this section we introduce LEV
+    In this section we introduce NIST Likely Exploited Vulnerabilities (LEV)

     -   what it is and what it adds to vulnerability management
     -   why it matters for day-to-day prioritization